0205Ankit/food_delivery_pricing_api/readme.md

-# Food Dilvery Pricing API
+# Food Delivery Pricing API

 Generates pricing for a food delivery based on zone and item type